theandrew168/bronzebeard/README.md

 After the rules file is setup, reload udev via `sudo udevadm control --reload`.

 ## Flash the Program (via DFU)
-NOTE: The DFU implemention included with Bronzebeard only supports the Longan Nano and Wio Lite at this time.

 With the target device in DFU mode:
 ```
 python3 -m bronzebeard.dfu <device_id> example.bin